yutaodou/rtd/README.md

 ```
 // Add a new to-do to inbox as low priority
-rtd add "This is a todo" ~inbox !low
+rtd add "This is a todo" :inbox +low
 ```

 **List todos**